Jeremy Hunt urged to wipe UK’s energy bill debts – set to rise to £3bn

 “We’re not going to do what the last Labour government did and run out of money,” he added.
 “Businesses need the stability that comes from being responsible, so we will get there gradually [on tax cuts] – but get there we will.”

-A group of low tax Tory rebels led by Liz Truss accused Mr Hunt of undermining Brexit freedoms by agreeing to international corporation tax rules.
+A group of Tory rebels led by Liz Truss accused Mr Hunt of undermining Brexit freedoms by agreeing to a deal on international tax rules.
 In a letter, the MPs urged the government to withdraw from an agreement that corporation tax should never fall below 15 per cent.

 Join our commenting forum